Spend a week on the beautiful and remote island of Andros, The Bahamas exploring your creative side.

 Itinerary

-• Day 1: Arrival, settle into cabins
+• Day 1: Arrival, intro to the program, settle into cabins

-• Day 4: Wood carving demonstration and meeting with local Artisans at Red Bays
+• Day 4: Wood carving demonstration and meeting with local artisans at Red Bays

-• Day 7: Travel home
+• Day 8: Travel home

 Instructors